 Enmeshed family members can cause other family members to lose or abandon their sense of personal identity.
 The enmeshed family member’s behavior and authoritative position in the family hierarchy can overwhelm others, especially children.

 Resisting the enmeshed person’s behavior and demands soon becomes exhausting.
 To keep one’s mental well-being in check, one may completely surrender, leaving their identity and sense of autonomy behind.

 As such, if you grew up in an enmeshed family, then it’s essential to focus your attention on your identity – separate from the family unit.
 You may get fully reacquainted with yourself overnight – it takes time and consistent effort – but with that patience and consistency, you can eventually reap the rewards of this crucial inner work.

 A therapist, counselor, or life coach can help you regain your identity and autonomy by talking you through your values, goals, dreams, and ideals.
 They’ll help you prioritize your wants and needs and keep you focused on the task – re-establishing yourself as a unique individual, separate from the family.

 Enmeshment in the family can have a damaging impact on a person’s psyche.
 The adult child of an enmeshed parent may never have gotten the chance to develop their independence and autonomy, and therefore struggle with trust and vulnerability in their adult relationships.

-For example, a man might feel deep discomfort when he finds himself alone instead of in his partner’s company.
-He might also falsely perceive his partner’s independence and autonomy as a sign of impending rejection or abandonment.
+For example, a man may feel deep discomfort when he finds himself alone instead of in his partner’s company.
+He may also falsely perceive his partner’s independence and autonomy as a sign of impending rejection or abandonment.